Skip to main content

 Research Interests

-long 18th-century British literature; early material culture; genre studies; fiction; women's and gender studies; history of the book; textual criticism
+long 18th-century British literature; adaptation; material culture; genre studies; performance studies; game studies; gender studies; history of the book; textual criticism; new media

 Publications